mhowlett/NNanomsg/README.md

 The advantages of wrapping the C API rather than implementing it entirely in a .NET language are:
  1. It is much less work.
 This means that:
  2. I have written very little code in which to introduce bugs.
 All functionality is provided by the C implementation which should be well tested and tuned.
-This is an important point and it is something that worries me about using a library that offer API's in a large number of different languages - I wonder about the quality of all these implementations!
+This is an important point and it is something that worries me about using a library that offers API's in a large number of different languages - I wonder about the quality of all these implementations!

 The disadvantages are:
  1. It forces .NET applications that use the library to be platform dependent.